RSCC Policies & Guidelines

 Subject: Sick Leave

-It is the policy of Roane State Community College to protect all regular full-time and part-time employees against loss of earnings due to illness, injury, or incapacity to work, including illness or incapacity to work due to pregnancy, and to provide time off to employees in the event of serious illness or death of certain family members.
+It is the policy of Roane State Community College to protect all regular full-time and part-time employees against loss of earnings due to illness, injury, or incapacity to work, including illness or incapacity to work due to pregnancy, and to provide time off to employees in the event of illness or death of certain family members.

 - Eligibility to Accrue Sick Leave

 - Regular full-time employees and academic personnel, regardless of probationary status, shall be eligible to accrue sick leave.
+All eligible employees (regular full-time and regular part-time) will accrue sick leave after working more than 50% of the month.

 - Regular part-time employees, including academic personnel scheduled to carry less than a full teaching load or its equivalent, regardless of probationary status, shall be eligible to accrue sick leave on a prorated basis equal to the percentage of their employment to full-time employment.